Upgrade to the __tier_name__

 Position Player: Willie Mays (San Francisco Giants)

-Willie Mays, an outfielder for the San Francisco Giants, was known for his all-around abilities.
-Mays hit 660 home runs, maintained a .302 batting average, and drove in 1,903 RBIs.
-His defensive skills, speed, and power made him one of the greatest players of all time.
+Willie Mays, a Gold Glove outfielder for the San Francisco Giants, could do it all.
+He hit 660 home runs, batted .302, and drove in 1,903 RBIs.
+His defense, speed, and home run power make him one of the greatest players ever and the best player of his generation.

 Pitcher: Sandy Koufax (Los Angeles Dodgers)